anasselb/ael-bach/README.md

 # HI THERE
-## I’m currently a Penetration Tester | Bug-hunter & Student at 1337 Coding School  (42 Network).
+## I’m currently a Penetration Tester | Bug-hunter & Software engineer Student at 1337 Coding School  (42 Network).